Crate rusteron_archive

 §rusteron-archive

 rusteron-archive is a module within the rusteron project that provides functionalities for interacting with Aeron’s archive capabilities in a Rust environment.
-This module aims to extend rusteron-client by offering features for recording streams, managing archives, and handling replay capabilities.
+This module extends rusteron-client by offering features for recording streams, managing archives, and handling replay capabilities.

 §Overview